igorocampos/WPFCalc/README.md

 # WPFCalc
-This project is a Simple Calculator made using WPF and Class Abstraction on the operations.
+This is a simple calculator WPF project that used Class Interface on the operations.
 It is more of a tutorial for those starting with WPF, especially those who are migrating from WinForms.

 ![](WPFCalc.png)